 It’s surprising what you can learn as a human Guinea pig!
 When you eliminate foods that potentially cause the most problems, for say, 30 days, and reintroduce those elements to your diet, one by one, methodically, and scientifically, your eyes will be opened!

 The closer you stick to the Whole30 guidelines, the more truthfully and logically you will be able to evaluate your results.

 Will you allow yourself to “cheat”?
 Then, why bother?

 If you have been dealing with gut issues, inflammation, or any of the myriad problems people can have from over-consumption of processed foods, then you might want to try the Whole30 Challenge.
 They have tons of free information on their website!

-I devoured their books, and I recommend you begin at the beginning:
+I devoured their books on the Whole30 Challenge (and BEYOND!), and I recommend you begin at the beginning:

 For one thing, it’s harder to stop at 30 days than you might think.
 More like the whole QUARTER!

 Potluck meals are… different.
 The season of Lent brought with it Soup Suppers on Wednesday nights, before the midweek service.
 We forgot that most folks are NOT following Whole30 protocol.